abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh.md

 ## Connect to your abcdesktop service

-By default install script is listening on a free tcp port `:30443` and is using a `kubectl port-forward` command line to reach http web service `:80`
+By default, the install script listens on a free TCP port `:30443` and uses a `kubectl port-forward` command to forward traffic to the HTTP service on port `:80`.

-Open your web browser to `http://localhost:30443`
+Open a web browser and navigate to `http://localhost:30443`.

 ![abcdesktop login](../img/abcdesktop-hompage-port30443.png)

-Login as user `Philip J. Fry` with the password `fry`
+Log in as user `Philip J. Fry` with the password `fry`.

 ![abcdesktop login as fry](../img/abcdesktop-hompage-port30443-login-fry.png)